 Attracting visitors to your website is pointless if they aren’t likely to convert into paying customers.
 I monitor a variety of metrics including bounce rates, conversion rates, time on site and goal funnels to determine which keywords are bringing in the highest quality traffic and therefore warrant a stronger focus.

 Whilst any SEO Brisbane campaign is a long term investment which rarely produces results ‘overnight’, I believe that my clients deserve to be kept across the progress of their campaigns as often as possible.
-I provide weekly reports on what i’m doing, how i’m doing it and why i’m doing it to provide complete transparency at every stage.
+I provide regular reports on what i’m doing, how i’m doing it and why i’m doing it to provide complete transparency at every stage.
 I also provide detailed keyword ranking & traffic reports so you can track the improvement made to date.

 As with any services industry, there are good & bad operators and by no means does the below apply to every SEO agency in Brisbane and beyond.
 Unfortunately the SEO industry has it’s fair share of snake oil salesmen and large inefficient companies that can’t provide you with the quality of service that a dedicated SEO consultant (like myself!) can.
 Here’s some common reasons why you should steer clear of most SEO agencies:

 Achieving strong organic rankings requires an in depth understanding of the history of your website and the intricacies of your Brisbane business.
 Having to explain the above to a new face on your account every couple of months is a waste of your time and money.